nomadicpeople/linux_tutorial/docs/00-Setup/02-Remote-Connect.md

 Let us go through the steps to generate a **keypair**.

 1. If you have Windows, please open WSL.
-Otherwise, open the default terminal.
+Otherwise (macOS or Linux), open the default terminal.
 Run this command:

 ```
 ssh-keygen –t rsa